-The supervision will be in the form of case consultation sessions where students will present written case logs, excluding identifying information, that will be discussed with the supervisor and other participating students.
+The supervision will be in the form of case consultation sessions where students will present written case logs, excluding identifying information, or case studies from IICS that will be discussed with the supervisor and other participating students.
 The supervision consists of case discussion and review, reading appropriate materials, and the implementation of treatment interventions by the supervisor.
 Students will see clients in their own professional offices.
 Supervision will take place via webinar.